 The planned performance over the medium-term period for National Youth Service is aimed at engaging young people in service to their communities to build the spirit of patriotism, solidarity, social cohesion and unity in diversity.
+National Treasury has allocated R250 million for the PYEI which will enable NYS to coordinate and support young people towards the implementation of National youth service Programme linked to the PYEI.

 Young people have limited opportunities to participate in nation building activities, so the National Youth Service Programme engage in awareness campaigns to build awareness, register projects that meet the National Youth Service compliance criteria and coordinate partners who are implementing National Youth Service projects.
 The uptake and coordination of opportunities for young people requires that National Youth Service build sustainable relationships, and this will help in mobilising resources to implement National Youth Service.
 Higher Education presents a huge opportunity for young people to use their skills to build this country.
 These interventions are targeted at youth which aligns to the achievement of priorities of women and people with disabilities.